Annulment of marriage

 A decree of nullity is a retrospective Court Order stating that the two parties never had a legal marriage.

-What are the grounds for marriage annulment in Australia?
+What are the grounds for an annulment of marriage in Australia?

-When a petitioner applies for an annulment, the Family Court of Australia will only declare a marriage invalid in limited circumstances such as:
+When a petitioner applies for an annulment, the Federal Circuit and Family Court of Australia will only declare a marriage invalid in limited circumstances such as the following grounds:

-- the parties are in an illegal relationship, for example; one of the parties to the marriage is a close relative (grandparent, parent, child or sibling, or half sibling) which means that any marriage that took place is void ab initio, and was not legal at any point in time
+- the parties are in an illegal or prohibited relationship, for example; one of the parties to the marriage is a close relative (grandparent, parent, child or sibling, or half sibling) which means that any marriage that took place is void ab initio, and was not legal at any point in time;

-- the celebrant was not authorised to perform a marriage ceremony
+- the celebrant was not authorised to conduct the marriage ceremony performed;

-- one of the parties was living with a mental illness or did not have the mental capacity to understand the effect of the marriage ceremony
+- one of the parties was living with a mental illness or did not have the mental capacity to understand the effect of the marriage ceremony; or

 - one of the parties was under the age that a person can legally get married at the time of marriage as laid out in Part 2, Section 12 of the Marriage Act 1961 (cth).

-The Court will not however consider the following, as being sufficient grounds for marriage annulment:
+The Court will not however consider the following, as being sufficient grounds for an annulment: